arthurkj/arthurkj/README.md

 ### Hi there 👋

 My name is Arthur.
-I'm a software developer at [CWI](https://cwi.com.br/), I work mainly in the back-end but sometimes I try my hand at the front-end.
+I'm a software developer at OLX Brasil, I work mainly in the back-end but sometimes I try my hand at the front-end.
 I studied Course Technician of Computer Science with a focus on systems development at IFSUL in Sapucaia do Sul.
 I'm now studying Computer Science at Unisinos.

 <div id="badges">
   <a href = "https://www.linkedin.com/in/arthur-kist-juchem-6274aa17b/">